Student Code of Conduct

 - Refusal to grant the student in question an official Quantic degree or certificate.

 Quantic disciplinary proceedings may be instituted against a student charged with conduct that potentially violates both the law and this Code of Conduct without regard to whether a legal proceeding is pending.
-Proceedings under this Code of Conduct may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus at the discretion of the Director of Program Operations.
+Proceedings under this Code of Conduct may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus at the discretion of the Senior Director of Academic Affairs.

 If a student is removed from the program due to conduct violations, he or she may appeal the decision at [email protected] within three days of the determination requesting reinstatement.
 Both the complainant and the respondent will have an opportunity to submit written statements to the Chief Academic Officer who will decide the appeal.
 The decision of the Chief Academic Officer is final and may not be further appealed.